 Instructions

-- separate 5 egg whites into a bowl then add a pinch of salt.
+- Separate 5 egg whites into a bowl then add a pinch of salt.

-- using an electric mixer beat the egg whites until stiff peaks form.
+- Using an electric mixer, beat the egg whites until stiff peaks form.

-- Set that aside and sift 5 cups of almond flour with 1 1/2 cups of granulated sugar into a bowl.
+- Set that aside and sift 5 cups of blanched almond flour with 1 1/2 cups of granulated sugar into a bowl.

 - Add about 1/3 of the almond flour mixture into the egg whites and fold it in gently with a spatula.